qi4L/JYso/README_EN.md

 + To solve the problem that the Shiro Header header is too long, obtain the value of the specified parameter from the request for class loading.
 + Dynamically generate obfuscated class names
 + MSF/CS online
++ Code execution via JDBC

+If you have any other great ideas be sure to let me know! 😎

 # 🐯Compile